temporalio/features/README.md

 address of a server to use.
 Similarly, to not use a dynamic namespace (that may not be registered on the external server), use `--namespace`.

+Note: features under `features/nexus/` are not supported against Temporal Cloud — they require `OperatorService.CreateNexusEndpoint`, which is only exposed on self-hosted servers (e.g. the dev server).

 ### History Checking

 History files are present at `features/<path/to/feature>/history/history.<lang>.<version>.json`.
 By default, three